LUCAS - Land use and land cover survey

 Land cover refers to the bio-physical coverage of land (for example, natural areas, forests, buildings and roads or lakes).

-Landscape refers to an area of land whose character and functions are defined by the complex and regionally-specific interaction of natural process with human activities that are driven by economic, social and environmental forces and values.
+Landscape refers to an area of land whose character and functions are defined by the complex and regionally-specific interaction of natural processes with human activities that are driven by economic, social and environmental forces and values.
 Landscape can be analysed by taking account of elements such as landscape diversity, the importance of linear features, and the degree of landscape fragmentation.

 The LUCAS survey

 The Land Use/Cover Area frame Survey (LUCAS) is a harmonised in situ land cover and land use data collection exercise that extends over the whole of the EU’s territory.
 An in situ survey implies that data are gathered through direct observations made by surveyors on the ground.